Letractively/uliweb/trunk/uliwebproject/apps/Documents/files/orm.rst

 You can use ``ManyToMany`` to reference a many to many relation.
-Uliweb ORM will work like Django, it'll create the third table automatically, for example, the third table of above example will be: group_user_users, it's the twe table names (user and group) and ManyToMany property name (users).
+Uliweb ORM will work like Django, it'll create the third table automatically, for example, the third table of above example will be: group_user_users, it's the two table names (user and group) and ManyToMany property name (users).
 The table structure of the third table will be::